 Competitive Web Offers

-In order for PPC Managers and Webmasters to influence ROAS, it’s necessary for the Web Offers to be competitive in terms of price and value proposition.
+For PPC Managers and Webmasters to influence ROAS, it’s necessary for the Web Offers to be competitive in price and value proposition.

 Geo Market Competition represents an Exogenous driver of ROAS.
 While it’s largely outside the control of the Site Owner, Webmaster, and PPC Manager, the effectiveness of a business in dealing with its competition significantly impacts ROAS.
 If the Web Offers don’t stack up with the competition, then it’s not possible for a Webmaster to significantly increase ROAS by improving a website, or for PPC Manager to significantly improve performance through changes to an ad account.